corrinachow/markdown-previewer/README.md

 # Markdown Previewer

-This is a lightweight markdown previewer.
+This is a lightweight markdown previewer created with the intent to better familiarise myself with React Hooks.

 TODO:
 - Templates
 - Better/responsive layout